Micah Franklin (baseball): Coaching

 In 2015, Franklin was a Major League scout working for the Seattle Mariners.

 On December 6, 2017, he was announced as the new hitting coach for the Arizona Diamondbacks Short Season A-Ball affiliate, Hillsboro Hops.
 A year later, he was promoted to the single-A Kane County Cougars in the same position.

 In 2022, Franklin was hired as the hitting coach for the Washington Nationals AA affiliate, Harrisburg Senators.

+He was appointed the first-ever manager of the Oakland Ballers of the Pioneer League in the autumn of 2023.
+On July 21, 2024, the Ballers fired Franklin and named Aaron Miles interim manager.
+Franklin held a 29–25 record.